-Let’s say you — a business owner — are about to launch your awesome, innovative, game-changing new product.
+Let’s say you — a business owner — are about to launch an innovative, game-changing new product.
 You’re beyond excited, but your sales team seems less enthusiastic.

-You need them to move X number of units to meet your company’s sales goals, but they aren’t as motivated as you’d like them to be.
-You’re at a loss for what to do next, so you start exploring your options.
+You need them to move X units to meet your company’s sales goals, but they aren’t as motivated as you’d like them to be.
+You’re at a loss for what to do next, so you start exploring your options — until you discover the sales spiff.

-In your search, you may find that something called a spiff might just be the answer to your problem.
 In this article, you’ll get some perspective on what spiffs are, an understanding of the risks that come with them, and a better picture of how to use them effectively.
+And if you're in a pinch, jump to the information you need:

 Why Use Spiffs?